Twaddler01/rpg_similitude/README.md

 - May be issues loading code from URL.
 For best results, download .zip and use localhost server.
 (For Android, I use Simple HTTP server): https://play.google.com/store/apps/details?id=com.phlox.simpleserver
 - Identified a css error on Chrome (Mobile) that errors on adding a css class (when trying to select a location).
 This is NOT an issue in Firefox Mobile.
 For now, recommend using the Firefox browser until issue can be addressed.
 Likely a Github server-related error since code executes error free on Chrome locally.
 Additionally, a workaround on mobile is listed above by using an HTTP server (running a Node.js server in Termux also works fine on my Android device).
+# BUGS
+- Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly.
+Can be corrected after retoggle.

 # Updates

+10-23-2024
+- Updated options to create new game from default JSON template.
+JSON can be both inported or exported, keeping progress in tact.
+Localstorage or encrption not yet setup, but code is now setup wuth this future implementation in mind.
+Seems to be more reasonable for now while in development due to refreshes from browser cache, which could cause interference with HTTP server used for testing.
+Currently run in "incognito" for testing purposes, which doesn't work easily for cache or localstorage.

 10-20-2024
 - Corrected some issues with locationsData elements and attack/change location buttons and toggling.